Skip to content

 Every stage of every provision / hibernate / resume / delete operation writes a structured log line into the platform-managed audit trail.
 Append-only - there is no API surface to edit or delete log lines.
 Used for support investigations and post-mortems.

 Critically, the provisioning telemetry is excluded from the customer data export - it's operational telemetry tied to environment IDs, not personal data.
-This is a deliberate scope decision documented in ADR-015 and data-handling.
+See data-handling for the scope decision.

 Hibernation backup blobs (the snapshot of an environment's state when hibernated) live in per-region Azure Storage with soft-delete enabled (7-day recovery window).
 After deletion, the blob enters the soft-delete state and can be recovered for 7 days; after that it's hard-purged.

-This protects against accidental deletion of a customer environment - operator can restore within the 7-day window.
+This protects against accidental deletion of an environment - operator can restore within the 7-day window.
 Beyond that, the data is not recoverable by anyone.

 We are deliberate about the boundary between "in the architecture" (what this page describes) and "audited by a third party" (what enterprise procurement teams want).
 We don't claim: